Shantelle Perry has taken out the People's Choice Award in this year's RACT Insurance Tasmanian Portraiture Prize (TPP).

 “To watch her work is mesmerising.
 She reads the horses and their behaviour, jumping on problems before they happen, keeping them close when she spots an issue.
 You could believe they’re speaking to each other.

 “The portrait I have painted captures a moment where Sonia was draped over Indie’s back, just interacting with her, no training ropes or saddles.
 She was stroking Indie’s chin and Indie was leaning in towards her, nuzzling her face.
 There is warmth and touch and a little bit of danger.
 Two species leaning into each other.

 In 2017, Perry was awarded People’s Choice and Sponsors Choice for her pastel and pencil portrait of her brother Kyle Perry, entitled ‘Spanipelagic’.

 Image: Shatelle Perry The Messenger

-RACT Insurance TPP judges Natalie Wilson, Luke Wagner and Laura Gillam awarded Sam and Tess with first place for their multi-media piece titled The Rest.
+RACT Insurance TPP judges Natalie Wilson, Luke Wagner and Laura Gillam awarded Sam Mountford and Tess Campbell with first place for their multi-media piece titled The Rest.

 Samuel and Tess received $10,000 prize money and a trip for two to the Archibald Prize in Sydney.